What are design checklists?

 Before starting any project, the design team must make sure to make multiple design checklists, so that every member of the team is on the same page.
 These design checklists can have a make-or-break effect on the design.
 It is counted as a measure of success to mark things off the list as tasks are completed.
 Design checklists differ from team to team and project to project: the more significant the project, the bigger the checklist.

 Just remember that these tips will help your team improve the design.
 In the end, I would say that every rule has its exceptions.
 Please understand that all given advice is not dogma.
-There are times when taking the road less travelled is more lucrative.
+There are times when taking the road less traveled is more lucrative.